Welcome to WUC

 Please note that the road will be closed, with access only to local residents.
 The project is expected to take approximately 12 weeks to complete.

 System Flushing Operations

-ENWIN Water will be performing flushing operations on the water system throughout the City of Windsor on a predetermined, weekly basis starting in May and ending October.
+ENWIN will be performing flushing operations on the water system throughout the City of Windsor on a predetermined, weekly basis starting in May and ending October.
 The area targeted will be advertised in the Windsor Star in the Saturday paper immediately prior to commencing.
-The first area targeted will be bound by the Detroit River to the north, Tecumseh Road to the south, Prince Road to the west and Wellington Road to the east.
-Flushing will take place from May 14 to June 15, 2018, Monday to Friday, between the hours of 8 am and 3 pm daily.
+The next area targeted will be bound by the Detroit River to the north, E.C.
+Row to the south, Janette, Elm and Dougall to the west and Howard Avenue to the east.
+Flushing will take place from June 18 to July 30, 2018, Monday to Friday, between the hours of 8 am and 3 pm daily.